-The Hero Ingredient: The greens, namely the crispy celery, leafy kale, and hearty zucchini, lend this delicious vegan soup its vibrant color and refreshingly bright flavor.
+The Hero Ingredient: The greens.
+The recipe is packed with crispy celery, leafy kale, and hearty zucchini, which lend this delicious vegan soup from The First Mess its vibrant color and refreshingly bright flavor.

-The Pro Tip: "I cook a diced zucchini in this soup to make it a little extra bit creamy, but if you have cooked white or navy beans on hand, you could throw 3/4 cup of them into the soup right before you purée it for a similar texture and extra protein," offers recipe creator Laura Wright of The First Mess.
+The Pro Tip: "I cook a diced zucchini in this soup to make it a little extra bit creamy, but if you have cooked white or navy beans on hand, you could throw 3/4 cup of them into the soup right before you purée it for a similar texture and extra protein," offers recipe creator Laura Wright.

 The Clincher: The hearty garnishes.
 Top a generous bowlful of this creamy soup with a scoop of brown rice, a handful of raw chickpeas, and slices of ripe avocado.